Good News Project facilitated two service groups in March 2017. We sent 19 volunteers to help with the cleanup efforts in Lumberton, North Carolina.

 What are the participation fees? $750 for a two-week service experience; $450 for one-week.
 This includes overnight accommodations (double occupancy) at the Fairfield Inn-Marriot in Lumberton.
 An application needs to be filled out and submitted to Good News Project with your $200 deposit.
 Print an application form You may submit your application and deposit through the mail, 1106 Fifth St Wausau WI 54403, or email your application and pay your deposit online here.

 What can you expect as a volunteer?
 A hard working group of people with a goal to get NC residents back into their homes.
 A physical, and rewarding, experience.
 A Monday-Friday work week, with a 7 to 8 hour work day.
 Camaraderie with like-minded volunteers.
 A sense of purpose.
 Doing what we can, because we can.
+You can check out the video from our first trip here.

 What can I expect?
 Since so many houses are damaged, ‘mucking out’ will be taking place.
 Mold remediation (after a 6 week dry out) will be done, which prompts another 6 week wait.
 Some construction may happen, based on the skill levels of the volunteer group.